ruslan-bikkinin/appcenter-sdk-cordova-docs/getting-started.md

 ## 5. Start the SDK

-Now you can build and launch your application either from command line or Xcode/Android Studio.
+Now you can build and launch your application either from command line or from Xcode/Android Studio.

 ## 5.1 Build and run your application from command line

-You may build and launch your iOS application by the following command:
+You may build and launch your _iOS_ application using the following command:

 ```shell
 cordova run ios